 Online marketplace eBay has revealed how it boosted performance of a demanding web app by 50x using WebAssembly.

-By compiling code to WebAssembly,can build apps that deliver consistently high-performance in the web browser, similar to that offered by apps running natively.
+By compiling code to WebAssembly, developers can build apps that deliver consistently high-performance in the web browser, similar to that offered by apps running natively.

 eBay was keen to exploit that performance for a web version of its barcode scanner, a feature it offers in its Android and iOS apps to allow sellers to scan items they are auctioning.

-"WebAssembly was different.
+“WebAssembly was different.
 It has tremendous potential, we just did not have the right use case.
-Well, that changed recently," write the eBay software engineering team.
+Well, that changed recently,” said the eBay software engineering team in an eBay blog post.

 One of the advantages of WebAssembly (Wasm) is that it offers code portability for a variety of languages, allowing developers to take code they’ve written for other platforms and compile to WebAssembly so it can run in major web browsers.